-[date] To:[Name of Contractor][Address] Dear Sirs: Reference:[Contract Name] You have been prequalified to tender for the above project.
-We hereby invite you and other prequalified tenderers to submit a tender for the execution and completion of the above Contract.
-A complete set of tender documents may be purchased by you from ailing address, cable/telex/facsimile numbers].
-Upon payment of a non-refundable fee of Kshs All tenders must be accompanied bynumber of copies of the same and a security in the form and amount specified in the tendering documents, and must be delivered to [address and location] at or before(time and date).
-Tenders will be opened immediatelythereafter, in the presence of tenderers' representatives who choose to attend.
-Please confirm receipt of this letter immediately in writing by cable/facsimile or telex.
-Yours faithfully, Authorized Signature
+[date] To:[Na me of Contractor] s] Dear Sirs: Reference: [Contract Name] You have been prequalified to tender for the above project.
+We hereby invite you and other prequalified tenderers to subrexecution and completion of the above Contract. nit a tender for the A complete set of tender documents may be purchased by you from ailing address, cable/telex/facsimile numbers].
+Upon payment of a non-refundable fee of Kshs [m All tenders must be accompanied bynumber of copies of the same and a security in the form and amount specified in the tendering docu delivered to uments, and must be [address and location] at or before(time and date).
+Tenders w ill be opened immediatelythereafter, in the presence of tenderers' representatives wh no choose to attend.
+Please confirm receipt of this letter immediately in writing by cable/f telex. acsimile or Yours faithfully,